Shamanic Healing Wheels - Part 2

-Even in the same species, you can get a specimen that looks like a shrub, branches low to the ground, and has small leaves, whereas another specimen will be found growing tall with a clean bole, massive spreading branches, large leaves, and so on.
+Even in the same species, you can get a specimen that looks like a shrub, branches low to the ground, and has small leaves, whereas another specimen will be found growing tall with a clean bole, massive spreading branches, and large leaves, and so on.

 It all depends on the conditions under which the tree grows.
-The nature of the soil, the climate, the amount of water it gets.
+The nature of the soil, the climate, and the amount of water it gets.

 Medicine Wheels are pretty much like trees.
 They have a common set of basic characteristics.

 They are all round in shape.
 They all honor the 4 directions and they all have a center.
 Other than that, there're many different designs and interpretations.

 The one thing that they have in common is that they take one on an inward journey which spirals us up to God, the Great Spirit.

 So again, what does a Medicine Wheel look like?
 Below you can see my Medicine Wheel which I have constructed in my spare room.